sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 ### Register dynamic runtime asset

-To power the check, you'll use the [sensu/http-checks][16] dynamic runtime asset.
+To power the check for https://sensu.io/ status, you'll use the sensu/http-checks dynamic runtime asset.
-This community-tier asset includes the http status check command that [your check][15] will rely on.
+This community-tier asset includes the http status command that your check will rely on.

-Use [`sensuctl asset add`][21] to register the dynamic runtime asset:
+Use `sensuctl asset add` to register the dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/http-checks:0.5.0 -r http-checks